The Basil Brush Show: Dave

-Dave is one of the original characters that features in the old comeback.
-He is 10 years old in series 1 and 15 in series 6.
-He is regularly shown to have a flair for business, and has, throughout the course of the series, set up a media empire which was later destroyed by Basil and Stephen in the episode meeja mogul, imported stolen goods and even started his own television show; he is usually addressed as a 14-year-old multi-billionaire entrepreneur.
-He is portrayed by Michael Hayes.
+Dave is a child character who is 10 years old in Series 1, growing to be 15 in Series 6.
+He is regularly shown to have a flair for business and has, throughout the course of the series, set up a media empire which was later destroyed by Basil and Stephen in the episode Meeja Mogul, imported stolen goods and even started his own television show.
+He is usually addressed as a 14-year-old multi-billionaire entrepreneur and is played by Michael Hayes.

 Molly

 Molly is Dave's older sister and Stephen's niece.
 She is 12 years old in series 1 and 17 in series 6.
 She is portrayed as the sensible character, trying to reason with the characters whenever they make a bad decision and can sometimes be very violent.
 Molly is one of the most popular characters on the show.
 She is very clever and very witty.
 From Series 5, Molly appears in only a few episodes as a recurring character, with Lucy partially replacing her character-type.
 Molly only appears in two episodes in the final season, in Ballroom Basil where she says she is going to get some milk and she may be gone for some time, and in Basil Christmas Dinners where she returns and explains there was a worldwide milk shortage and she had to go all the way to Timbuktu which is why she was so long.
 She is portrayed by Georgina Leonidas.